Lifestyle

 We love a G&T in the sun as much as the next person but, unfortunately, alcohol stimulates the production of histamine – the pesky chemical that is produced in excess in hay fever sufferers.
 If sneezing and runny noses are getting you down, we recommend opting for a mocktail, a glass of gut-friendly kombucha or even a non-alcoholic spirit such as the deliciously botanical Seedlip Garden.

 Here at Liz Earle Wellbeing we are passionate advocates for great gut health.
 It really does affect all areas of health from digestion to mental health.
-Crucially, a recent study has shown that probiotics that contain both Lactobacilli and Bifidobacteria can help to alleviate hay fever symptoms.
+Studies show that probiotics that contain both Lactobacilli and Bifidobacteria can help to alleviate hay fever symptoms.

 If severe symptoms persist, it’s worth popping to see your local GP.
 There are a number of prescription-only treatments available.
 This includes stronger anti-histamine tablets, steroids and immunotherapy – a treatment that exposes patients to increasing amounts of pollen over time through tablets and/or injections.